sassoftware/saspy/saspy/doc/source/install.rst

 * Java 7 or higher installed on your Client machine (where you're running SASPy)
 * The SAS Java IOM Client (just the jars listed below; these can be copied to your client system from wherever your SAS install is)
 * Setting the CLASSPATH to access the SAS Java IOM Client JAR files.
-* Setting the CLASSPATH to include the the saspyiom.jar file.
+* Setting the CLASSPATH to include the the saspyiom.jar file (and the thirdparty jars for Java version 9 and higher).
 * Setting the CLASSPATH to include client side encryption jars, if you have encryption configured for your IOM

 The ``'classpath'`` key for the configuration definition requires a little additional